 Float the River

 Locals like to hop on the river to float from Palisade to Fruita as relief from the summer heat.
+There’s even a local company called Float Palisade that you can book a float with to maximize your enjoyment without any stress of the logistics!
 If the real river is too frightening, the Riverfront at Las Colonias offers a lazy river to cool off in.

 Ride your townie down the Riverfront Trail across the valley